 Some minor adverse effects were predicted, these mostly being linked to the settlement strategy and economic growth, and the land-take associated with these.

-These effects have not resulted in the need to make significant changes to the Plan's proposals at this stage.
-Mitigation measures have been identified that address potential negative effects (Table 11).
+These effects did not result in the need to

+make significant changes to the Proposed Plan.
+Mitigation measures were identified that address potential negative effects (Table 11).